projectcalico/calico/docs/source/etcd-architecture.rst

 etcd
 ----

-Calico uses etcd as its backing data store. etcd is a distributed key-value store that has a focus on consistency, ensuring that Calico can always build an accurate network.
+Calico uses etcd as its data store. etcd is a distributed key-value store that has a focus on consistency, ensuring that Calico can always build an accurate network.

 In addition to its role as Calico's primary data store, etcd also acts as a communication mechanism between the various components.
-We do this by having the non-etcd components watch certain points in the keyspace to ensure that they see any changes that have been made, allowing them to respond to those changes in a timely manner.

 The etcd component is distributed across the entire deployment.
 It is divided into two groups of machines: the core cluster, and the proxies.